gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 }
 {% endhighlight %}

-Objective-C can't **see** instances of generic classes, so if we wanted to bridge a `Promise<T>` our only option is to write some Swift:
+Objective-C can’t **see** instances of generic classes, so if we wanted to bridge a `Promise<T>` our only option is to write some Swift:

 {% highlight swift %}
 class MyObject {